Help & Support

 What It Is

 The "Prepare for Appointment" feature generates a clinical-quality PDF report summarizing your health data.
-The report includes statistical summaries, charts, AHA/ACC blood pressure classifications, trend arrows, and reading counts — designed to give your doctor the information they need at a glance.
+The report includes statistical summaries, charts, AHA/ACC blood pressure classifications, flagged readings, trend arrows, and reading counts — designed to give your doctor the information they need at a glance.

 How to Generate a Report